CanopyTax/bandicoot/README.md

 use on a button that we render on our own.
 This allows us to position and style the Bold button however we'd like to, without having to worry about the DOM interactions for bolding/unbolding.

-This way of using [React hooks](https://reactjs.org/docs/hooks-intro.html) is the pattern that bandicoot uses whenever you need to implement a new
+This use of [React hooks](https://reactjs.org/docs/hooks-intro.html) is the pattern that bandicoot employs whenever you need to implement a new
 "control button".
-Italics, underlining, font size, links, and images can all be achieved by importing a bandicoot hook and using the hook inside of your component.
+Italics, underlining, font size, links, images, and read-only elements can all be achieved by importing a bandicoot hook and using the hook inside of your component.

 All of bandicoot's hooks are optional to use and can be composed to create a wide variety of rich text features.
 The hooks are meant to hide the ugly